Tropical Storm Krovanh (2020): Meteorological history

 On December 17 at 21:00 UTC, the PAGASA began issuing bulletins for a system 140 nmi east-southeast of Davao.
 The PAGASA had already recognized the system as a tropical depression and named it Vicky, however at the time, the Japan Meteorological Agency (JMA) only recognized the system as a low-pressure area.
 The next day, the JMA followed suit and recognized the system as a tropical depression.
 At 14:00 PHT (6:00 UTC), the system made landfall in Baganga, Davao Oriental.
 9 hours later, it emerged off the coast of Misamis Oriental and entered the Bohol Sea, later entering the Sulu Sea on the next day at 5:00 PHT (21:00 UTC).
-On December 19 at 23:00 PHT (15:00 UTC), Krovanh made its second landfall over central Palawan, emerging into the South China Sea shortly after.
-As the storm traversed the South China Sea, the system had strengthed into a tropical storm according to the JMA as it emerged into a region of relatively favorable atmospheric conditions, thus given the name Krovanh.
+On December 19 at 23:00 PHT (15:00 UTC), the system made its second landfall over central Palawan, emerging into the South China Sea shortly after.
+As the storm traversed the South China Sea, the system had strengthened into a tropical storm according to the JMA as it emerged into a region of relatively favorable atmospheric conditions, thus given the name Krovanh.
+(Note: The name Krovanh (Khmer: ក្រវាញ, [krɑ.ˈʋaːɲ]) was contributed by Cambodia and means cardamom in Khmer.)
 On December 20 at 14:00 PHT (6:00 UTC), Krovanh left the Philippine Area of Responsibility, although storm signals were still raised for the Kalayaan Islands.
 The PAGASA then upgraded Krovanh into a tropical storm, and issued a Signal No. 2 warning for the Kalayaan Islands.
 The next day, December 21, Krovanh was downgraded into a tropical depression by both the JMA and by the PAGASA in their final advisories for the storm.
 The JTWC then issued their final warning on Krovanh the next day shortly after most of its central convection had dissipated due to increasingly hostile wind shear.